 There are Many Types of Firewalls, but Firewalls can be categorized into two main types: network-based and host-based.

 Both types are crucial.
-They block unauthorized access and cyber threats, such as brute-force and DDoS attacks and port scans.
-For most VPS setups, especially on Ubuntu or Debian, start with ufw (Uncomplicated Firewall).
+They prevent unauthorized access and cyber attacks, including brute-force and DDoS attacks and port scans.
+In the majority of VPS configurations, particularly on Ubuntu or Debian, the initial tool is ufw ( Uncomplicated Firewall).
 Quick example:

 sudo ufw default deny incoming